informatics-isi-edu/chaise/recordedit/readme.md

 * Foreign Key support is currently limited to simple foreign keys (foreign keys made up of a single column)
 * Dropdown values for foreign key relationships are displayed based on the display annotation
 * Long text fields can be resized by grabbing the lower right corner
-* Column names that are underlined denote a tooltip for that specific column
+* Column names with a dotted underline denote a tooltip for that specific column

 ### Validations
 * Input validations are run as the user inputs values into the fields
-    * this is the case for integer and float validations currently
+    * This is the case for integer and float validations currently
 * Required validations are run when the form is submitted

 ### Annotations